Quick Answer

 Unlike MyFitnessPal, a photo calorie counter does meal recognition from an image but does not replace verified package labels or professional nutrition advice.

-When to use app that counts calories from photo (and when not to)
+When to use a photo calorie counter app (and when not to)

 Use it when